Devyani37/SearchAPI/README.md

 --------------------

 * You have roughly 63 hours (3 evenings and 2 days) to complete this challenge.
 We give you this amount of time so that you can fit it with the rest of your life.
 We think that it's possible to build a solution in about two evenings.
-* Write your solution preferably in JavaScript, Typescript, Java, Kotlin.
+* Write your solution preferably in JavaScript, Typescript, Java, or Kotlin.
 If you are more comfortable in some other language, check with us first.
 * Deliver a runnable solution that includes only source code, test code, build scripts and instructions.
 Please no IDE or build artefacts.
 * Solutions can be server-side, client-side, or a combination of both.
 * Only use dependencies if you can defend what value they bring to the problem at hand